 All hail chardonnay!
 Dating back to 1975, Brokenwood may be known for its Cricket Pitch red, but the real standouts are the award-winning chardonnays from Beechworth (Vic), Hunter Valley and Orange (NSW).
 Expect fruit-driven wines that have a good acidic balance.
 Opt for a casual, private or group tasting at the cellar door.
 While it can get busy on weekends, the staff are friendly and find a way to offer a pleasant experience even when there are hordes.

 Look out for the magpie: that’s when you know you’ve found a gem of a boutique producer in Lovedale, known for its shiraz and semillon.
 The chardonnay is also a standout, as is the merlot.
 The small cellar door has the feeling of a country house and alongside serving samples of wine, gourmet products from across the Hunter are also on sale.
 Sample Gartelmann’s finest in their cellar door or opt for a tasting on the covered deck overlooking the dam.
 There’s also a café that’s open for breakfast and lunch.

 Make your way through the picturesque gardens and into the cellar door where you’ll be pleasantly surprised by these all natural drops.
-This family-owned, biodynamic winery makes a cracker of a rosé from 100 per cent estate-gown vines.
+This family-owned, biodynamic winery makes a cracker of a rosé from 100 per cent estate-grown vines.
 The basket press shiraz, semillon and chardonnay also all stand-out at a winery where you could be mistaken for thinking you’ve journeyed to France.